Robinlovelace/rotherwas-historic-maps/README.md

 tweaking the methods/settings on things that run quickly, run it on the whole dataset.

+We will use the smaller .tif files for now.

 ## Vector data

 Vector data is available from a wide range of places.
 OpenStreetMap is a